rupav/ExpenseManager/README.md

 3. Plotting of purchase location of a user in a map.
 4. Add more features to the app like,providing a option to add a new category, use Wordnet to automatically add expenditure of a user in one of the pre-defined categories by comments.
 5. Comparision of a user with average users in terms of budget and expenditure.
+6. Add relevant in home tab in the dashboard.